ectomlin/ectomlin.github.io/_posts/2016-10-01-Assignment2.md

 <p>HTML is a standard markup language used in creating webpages.
 It stands for Hyper Text Markup Language
 and describes the structure of a webpage.
 Webpages are built off of elements which are represented as tags through HTML.
 These tags are not displayed in the browser but are what the browser uses to know how to build the webpage.
-Example of these tags include</p>
+Examples of these tags include</p>
 <ul>
 <li>html</li>
 <li>body</li>